dilsson17/SOC-Home-Lab/README.md

 Goal: detect phishing and malicious emails.

 ## What I Learned
-- How to build a SOC lab
+- How to simulate attacks mapped to MITRE ATT&CK
-- How logs are generated and analyzed
+- How to analyze Sysmon and Windows event logs in Splunk
-- How to detect suspicious behavior using Splunk
+- How to write SPL queries to detect suspicious behavior
+- How to configure scheduled alerts with severity levels in Splunk
+- How to investigate execution, credential access, persistence, defense evasion, and lateral movement techniques